 They are lovingly called Rotties by their owners and family members.
-This breed is very popular and proper breeding practices can produce beautiful litters of puppies.
+This breed is very popular, and proper breeding practices can produce beautiful litters of puppies.

 German Rottweilers and American Rottweilers

 The original German Rottweilers were held to very close standards of the breed with the correct temperament, confirmation, testing, and health standards.
-The American Rottweilers have much less rigid standards for the dogs.
+The American Rottweilers have much less rigid standards for dogs.